Jordan Gray

 Jordan Redford Gossamer Gray (born 11 January 1989) is an English comedian and singer from Essex.
-She is best known for her second tour, Is It a Bird?, in 2022.

 After beginning her career as a singer, she released several independent singles and albums.
 She appeared on the fifth series of The Voice UK, where she was a semi-finalist; having performed a skit during one of the live shows and preferred it to singing, and after a record label deal was not renewed, she became a comedian, where she was nominated for an Edinburgh Comedy Award for her tour Is It a Bird? in 2022.
 Her 2022 appearance on Friday Night Live, where she performed a song about her experiences as a transgender woman, stripped naked, and played the piano with her penis, attracted praise and controversy.
-Her ITV sitcom, Transaction, became the first British sitcom to feature a transgender lead actor since BBC Two's Boy Meets Girl, which ended in 2016.

 Early life

 Gray was born Jordan Redford Gray in Thurrock on 11 January 1989, and attended Hassenbrook Academy in Corringham before spending two years at Palmer's College.
 Her father was a director of a steel factory who also performed as an Elvis impersonator, while her mother worked as a hairdresser, a bouncer and a pub landlady.
-Jordan realised she was transgender while chopping wood in Sweden, and came out while accepting a trophy for best original artist at the Essex Entertainment awards while dressed as a cat.
+Gray realised she was transgender while chopping wood in Sweden, having moved there after becoming engaged to a Swedish woman, and came out while accepting a trophy for best original artist at the Essex Entertainment awards while dressed as a cat.
 She told Unicorn Zine that her second middle name, Gossamer (an alternative name for spider silk), was added due to the United Kingdom not having a process to change honorific from Mr to Miss; she had considered changing it to Olivia before realising that Jordan was gender neutral and deciding it was not worth wasting her money.
 At the time of her appearance on The Voice UK, she was living in Musselburgh, Scotland.